ron-from-nl/TinyPass/README.md

 ### Import / Export

-TinyPass supports CSV Import / Export (with automatic format recognition) and compatible with more than 10 different password managers, including various browsers and other well-known formats.
+TinyPass supports CSV Import / Export (with automatic format recognition) and is compatible with more than 10 different password manager formats, including various browsers and other well-known formats.
 The group filter is also useful here, allowing you to export only Secrets being a member of a certain Group for instance when using Groups as names of people for whom you keep Secrets.

 ### Security